Investment in technology: Make or break for Nigeria’s oil, gas industry

 Experts have argued that the high cost of production in Nigeria boils down to the large use of manual process in the production process unlike what is obtained in other oil producing countries who have taken their time to invest in technology.

-With an already challenged environment in the past few years, the Coronavirus pandemic only came to further exacerbated the volatility in the industry.
+With an already-challenged environment in the past few years, the Coronavirus pandemic only came to further exacerbate the volatility in the industry.

-And the Manager, Production Technology, First E&P, Sophia Weaver, did allude to that when she said that the conventional model of operation would not yield the desired growth in the sector insisting that there was need to exert control over the rather high cost of operation to ensure process efficiency.
+The manager, Production Technology, First E&P, Sophia Weaver, did allude to that when she said the conventional model of operation would not yield the desired growth in the sector.
+She insisted that there was need to exert control over the rather high cost of operation to ensure process efficiency.

-She said, “Achieving operational excellence involves transforming the way we work and digitalize our processes in areas such as oil well and reservoirs management, drilling, logistics and supply chain management.
+She said, “Achieving operational excellence involves transforming the way we work and digitalise our processes in areas such as oil well and reservoirs management, drilling, logistics and supply chain management.

-“Process digitalization involves the use of digital data and technologies to transform existing business processes into more efficient, optimised, more profitable and value adding operations.
+“Process digitalisation involves the use of digital data and technologies to transform existing business processes into more efficient, optimised, more profitable and value adding operations.

 “There is a need for us to begin to see data as the new oil, data is critical to the development of the sector.”

-Also, the Managing Director, Integrated Data Services Limited, Ayebateke Bariwei, emphasized the need to adopt digitalised process in order to enhance productivity and improve system efficiency.
+Also, the managing director, Integrated Data Services Limited, Ayebateke Bariwei, emphasised the need to adopt digitalised process in order to enhance productivity and improve system efficiency.

-“Process digitalization is about unlocking new value by using digitalised data to change the way things are done.
+“Process digitalisation is about unlocking new value by using digitalised data to change the way things are done.

 “Our objective is to ensure that we operate in the industry bringing the unit operating cost to $10/ barrel by 2021,” he said.